 Arachne was a mortal weaver who challenged Athena to a weaving contest in Ancient Greek mythology—Athena turned her into a spider.

 The first shapes began as stellations of the Platonic solids (except the cube) which then had holes cut in them so that they could be “woven through” themselves and connected elsewhere.
 Over time they've converged on certain properties, like mixing gradual curves with sharp edges and points.
-Each is made of “spikes” and “hubs” that connect to “spokes,” with the spokes often twisting so that a wide face on one side of a spoke transitions into a thin face on the next.
+Some terminology has evolved too—each is made of “spikes” and “hubs” that connect to “spokes,” with the spokes often twisting so that a wide face on one side of a spoke transitions into a thin face on the next.
+Sometimes the spokes twist through the object instead of connecting a spike to an adjacent hub directly (though this tends to make them more expensive, using more material in a way that can't really be seen, so I'm probably going to avoid that more).